Mini concept cars: 2000 Paris Motor Show

 Before the first sales of the new generation Mini in 2001, prototype versions were shown at the 2000 Paris Motor Show.
 These were essentially identical to the version that was finally sold except that the colours used ('Candy Blue' and 'Flamenco Orange') have never been used in production.

 Mini Hydrogen concept (2001)

-Mini showcased a hydrogen-powered concept car in 2001 at the Frankfurt Auto Show.
-The car differs from electric-motor hydrogen concepts, such as the Honda FCX in that it uses a cylinder-based internal combustion engine based on the existing 1.6-litre petrol Mini.
+Mini showed a hydrogen-powered concept car in 2001 at the Frankfurt Auto Show.
+The car differs from electric-motor hydrogen concepts, such as the Honda FCX, in that it uses a cylinder-based internal combustion engine based on the existing 1.6-litre petrol Mini.